BartKorta/MSID/README.md

 #new_model(train_images, train_labels, test_images, test_labels)
 ```
 If you install keras and tensorflow then dataset (training images, labels and test images,labels) loads automatically.
-Also to reload optimal weigths you must put a "fashion-mnist-results3" directory (it contains files which are neccesary to restore my model, you can find it in my github repo) with the code in the same directory.
+Also to reload optimal weigths you must put a "fashion-mnist-results3" directory (it contains files which are neccesary to restore my model, you can find a link to google drive in my github repo, over 25MB so I counldn't uploaded on github) with the code in the same directory.
 Remeber to download fashion_mnist.py file which containes code and fashion_mnist_result3 dir. with model's weights
+I also recommend running the code as an administrator to avoid "Permission denied" Error.